She suffers from pancytopenia and complications: Nimla needs help to finance her care

 Public collection

 Leckram and Darshinee explain that as of August 31, the GOP fund (Rs 1 million) disbursed by the Mauritian Ministry of Health had been exhausted.
 “My sister-in-law’s treatment is still ongoing and is expected to last another two and a half months.
-The cost may amount to around Rs 1.4 million again,” says Darshinee.
+The cost may amount to around Rs 1.4 million once more,” says Darshinee.

 The family has obtained permission to make a public collection in the name of Tooshita Baboolall.
 The latter, aged 19, is the daughter of Nimla.
 The permit is also in the name of Nimla’s father, Banymadho Bhuruth.
 These two people act as collectors for Nimla.
 The permit is valid until December 5th.

 Nimla is a mother of two children, two girls aged 19 and 13.
-These, who are still studying, are impatiently awaiting the return of their beloved mother, while worrying a great deal about her.
+These, who are still studying, are impatiently awaiting the return of their beloved mother, while worrying a great deal regarding her.

 How to help him?